An Eater’s Guide to Dining and Drinking in Las Vegas

 Las Vegas Glossary of Terms

 The shouty chef is probably best known for his television shows such as Hell’s Kitchen.
 Originally from Scotland, Ramsay brought Gordon Ramsay Steak to Vegas in 2012 (order the beef Wellington).
-He followed those up with Gordon Ramsay Pub & Grill at Caesars Palace with its Piccadilly Circus theme, Gordon Ramsay Burger at Planet Hollywood Resort with a wall of flames, Gordon Ramsay Fish & Chips at The Linq Promenade, and his latest, the ode to his television show Gordon Ramsay Hell’s Kitchen at the front of Caesars Palace, right on the Las Vegas Strip.
+He followed those up with Gordon Ramsay Pub & Grill at Caesars Palace with its Piccadilly Circus theme, Gordon Ramsay Burger at Planet Hollywood Resort with a wall of flames, Gordon Ramsay Fish & Chips at the Linq Promenade, his ode to his television show Gordon Ramsay Hell’s Kitchen at the front of Caesars Palace, Ramsay’s Kitchen at Harrah’s Las Vegas, and — the latest — a Gordon Ramsay Burger at the Flamingo.

 The Austrian chef who hawks his wares on HSN has six restaurants in Las Vegas.
 He ushered in the era of celebrity chefs on the Strip when he opened Spago at the Forum Shops at Caesars with his salmon pizza and California fare in 1992 and then made the move to the Bellagio in 2018.
 His restaurant Cut at the Palazzo is often considered one of the best steakhouses in Las Vegas.